vapid/vapid-docs/help.md

 ## Using the Software {#using}

-If you are having difficulty using Vapid, please submit questions to [Stack Overflow](https://stackoverflow.com/).
-Additionally, if you are someone that feel confident using Vapid, please consider answering questions there too.
+If you are having difficulty using Vapid, please submit questions to the [Vapid forums](https://forums.vapid.com/).
+Additionally, if you are someone that feels confident using Vapid, please consider answering questions there too.

 ## Bugs and Open Source {#development}